RavenV-tiff/Tornado-Database/README.md

 Official database of the NWS.
 When tornadoes are not in DAT they are sourced from Storm Data.
 Stats such as length, width, damage, injuries/fatalities and narratives are from Storm Data.
 Occasionally Storm Data contains errors or inconsistencies from PNS and DAT sources and are marked in the error spreadsheet.

 ### [LSR](https://www.spc.noaa.gov/climo/reports/)
 Local Storm Reports are mainly used for near real-time tornadoes when other sources are not available.
-Most are removed once final yearly data is available.
-Occasionally tornadoes are only recorded in LSRs and care is taken to ensure these reports are credible, missing tornadoes during the post year review.
+Most are removed once final yearly data are available.
+Some tornadoes are only recorded in LSRs and care is taken to ensure these reports are credible, missing tornadoes during the post year review.

 ## Derived data
 ### Storm Morphologies and Tornado Types
 Low resolution radar imagery of tornadic systems are reviewed to determine storm type.
-The time of tornado is also validated using this radar data.
-Since the images used are low resolution, the certainty of storm type may be less than with native level-2 resolution.
+The time of tornado is also validated using this radar imagery.
+Since the images used are low resolution, the certainty of storm type may be less than with native level-2 resolution data.
 Tornado types are given as either tornadic or landspout in nature from event narratives.
 #### Supercell example
 ![image](https://github.com/RavenV-tiff/Tornado-Database/assets/60206946/0b546b52-6f74-40bc-aad0-9417023ce5bf)